loveencounterflow/intershop-lazy/README.md

 In the present example, however, we will use a slightly more involved one: we want to raise errors whenever one of the multiplicands is `null`, and another one if the first one (called `¶n` here) is `13` and the second one (`¶factor`) is even.
-If `¶n` is `13` and `¶factor` is odd, we want the outcome to be `null`; this covers all of the behavoral variants possible:
+If `¶n` is `13` and `¶factor` is odd, we want the outcome to be `null`; this covers all of the behavioral variants possible:

 ```sql
 create function MYSCHEMA.compute_product( ¶n integer, ¶factor integer )